Skip to content

 Frames with fragments

-A frame can receive a number of fragments.
+A frame can contain multiple fragments.

 Instanced actors